tavrelkate/json-logic-rb/README.md

 ### Why laziness matters?

 Lazy operations  prevent evaluation of branches you do not need.
-If division by zero raised an error (hypothetically), lazy control would avoid it.
+If hypothetically division by zero raises an error, lazy control would avoid it.

 ```ruby
 JsonLogic.apply({ "or" => [1, { "/" => [1, 0] }] })
 # => 1
 ```

-> In this gem `/` returns `nil` on divide‑by‑zero, but these examples show why lazy evaluation is required by the spec: branching and boolean operators must not evaluate unused branches.
+> In this gem division returns nil on divide‑by‑zero, but this example show why lazy evaluation is required by the spec: branching and boolean operators must not evaluate unused branches.

 ## Supported Operations (Built‑in)